-Riddle me this: “It cannot be seen, cannot be felt, cannot be heard, cannot be smelt.
-It lies behind stars and under hills, and empty holes it fills.
-It comes out first and follows after, ends life, kills laughter.
-What is it?
+Riddle me this: “I cannot be seen, cannot be felt, cannot be heard, cannot be smelt.
+I lie behind stars and under hills, and empty holes I fill.
+I come out first and follow after, end life, kill laughter.
+What am I?
 Click/tap here for the Answer.

 This riddle can be found in Riddles in The Dark, the fifth chapter of J.R.R.
 Tolkien’s The Hobbit.
 This chapter is perhaps the most significant in The Lord of the Rings for it introduces Gollum, a scrawny malicious creature (originally Smeagol, a Stoor hobbit) whose twisted mind and body are a result of the corrupting influence of the “One Ring.”